1 Newton = .2248 pounds

 Of all the things bicycle mechanics do, adjusting spoke nipples is the one that requires the most skill and experience.
 If you wish to learn more about this process, see my article on Wheelbuilding.

-They have very strict standards, with the intention of preventing mechanical failure and "leveling the playing field" among the athletes.
+It has very strict standards, with the intention of preventing mechanical failure and "leveling the playing field" among the athletes.

 Not all of the N.J.S. standards actually relate to quality as such, but rather act to promote interchangeability of parts and tools.